pablofdezalc/akaze/README.md

 ## CHANGELOG
 Version: 1.4.0
 Changes:
 - Maximum number of OpenMP threads can be set with OMP_MAX_THREADS definition in AKAZEConfig.h.
 By default is set to 16.
+This avoid problems with some systems that have many cores.
+Thanks to Thomas Fraenz
 - Namespace libAKAZE created to avoid conflict with AKAZE class in OpenCV 3.0
 - Speed-up in detection in description thanks to the improvements done in the Google Summer of Code 2014 program.
 Most of this improvements are thanks to Fedor Mozorov, Vadim Pisarevsky and Gary Bradsky
 - akaze_match and akaze_compare now automatically perform the image matching estimating a planar homography using RANSAC if the homography txt file is not provided as input argument